 Suppose we are writing a function which calculates the result of a currency exchange.
 Our function will take two parameters, the amount to be exchanged and the exchange rate.
 Our test is as follows:

-Note, that we create our test procedures in a schema.
+Note, that we first use tSQLt.NewTestClass to create a new schema for our test cases.
 This allows us to organize our tests and execute them as a group, which we will call a test class.
 A test class can be executed as follows: